jubatus/website/source/en/tutorial/classifier_java.rst

  * method

   Specify the algorithm used in Classification.
-In this example, the AROW (Adaptive Regularization of Weight vectors) is used.
+In this example, the ALine (Adaptive Regularization of Weight vectors) is used.

  * converter